wovo/godafoss-c-/book/book.md

 image frequency meter 440 Hz

 The blink function that was used so far blinks forever.
-A second version of trhis function exists, that takes a second ducration parameter, to specify how long the blinking (or in this case, the beeping) must be done.
+A second version of this function exists, that takes a second ducration parameter, to specify how long the blinking (or in this case, the beeping) must be done.